NotKnolles/GTNH---Complete-modernity-overhaul/README.md

 Just make sure to have the resource packs in the same load order as the pictures

+and just put the jar file in the mods folder and done

 Scroll down for pictures and video